by Ted Gioia

 expands our sense of the possible, but also a

-thought-provoking work about different levels of
+thought-provoking work about different

-responsibility—of child to elder, of doctor to
+levels of responsibility—of child to elder, of

-to each other.
-This is a novel of caring and
+races and religions to each other.
+This is a

-compassion, but not in a sentimental or
+novel of caring and compassion, but not in a

-young woman who has delivered a frighteningly
+woman who has delivered a frighteningly

 mature book.
-The fact that much of it is presented
+The fact that much of it is

-only makes it all the more impressive.
+story for children only makes it all the more

 Click on image to purchase

 reading.
-Each week during the course
+Each week during the

-of 2012, I will explore an important
+course of 2012, I will explore an

-work of fiction that incorporates
+important work of fiction that

-elements of magic, fantasy or the
+incorporates elements of magic,

-surreal.
-My choices will cross
+fantasy or the surreal.
+My choices

-conventional boundary lines of genre,
+lines of genre, style and historical

-applied to these works have become
+works have become constraining,

-constraining, deadening and misleading.
+deadening and misleading.

 In its earliest days, storytelling almost